zpoint/Go-Internals/runtime/memory_management/memory_management.md

 ![overview](./overview.png)

-When you allocate memory space in go, the space is
+When you allocate memory space in go, the memory is allocated from `span`, usually, `span` is 8kb and each element is `span` is of size `N`, a `span` contains 8kb / `N`  element, the `alloc` request a free element in the `span`

+`span` is cached in `mcache`, `mcache` is a per-thread (in Go, per-P) cache structure, is caches `136` different `span` in the current `P`, so that you can get a span quickly without lock

+If the current `span` in `macache` is full or empty, it will request a new `span` from `mcentral`,   `mcentral` stores two linked list of `span`, `mcentral` is a global structure stores in `heap`, and it will find a free `span `  from one of the linked list

+If the `mcentral` can not find a usable `span`,  it will get one from `P` 's cache, which is allocated from `heap`

+`arena` is a structure stores metadata of `heap` memoery, each `arena` represents 64MB of memory, and with a `bitmap` indicate whether each byte in the corresponding memory needs to be scaned, whether this byte is a pointer

+Go maps a all virtual address range in heap to the whole `arena`  array, when you get an address of an object, you can simply get the `arena` index by simply `(addr - base_addr) / range_length` , and gets the `arena` object from the `arena` array

+It does the map by `mmap` [system call](https://man7.org/linux/man-pages/man2/mmap.2.html), and the call will not actually [occupy physical memory space](https://stackoverflow.com/questions/12383900/does-mmap-really-copy-data-to-the-memory)

+address in different `arena` is not continguious since go 1.11

 # span

-Every `P` stores a pointer `mcache`, which caches a list of different size of span
+Every `P` stores a pointer `mcache`, which caches a list of different element size of span

  ```go
  // src/runtime/mcache.go